msfs11/ConsentManager/README.md

 # Intro
+## Why?
+- How to recognize, does a user signed all new versions of consents?
+- How to have evidence, that a user gives consents in case of claims (for users, for regulators, for courts)?

+## What is it?
 ConsentManager is a microservice that manages user consents.
 It provides an API for managing user consents, stores and retrieves consent data in a database, and enforces consent policies.
 ConsentManager is designed to comply with privacy regulations such as GDPR, CCPA, and others, which require companies to obtain explicit consent from users before collecting and processing their personal data.
 ConsentManager can be used for a variety of use cases, including onboarding, policy updates, compliance with privacy regulations, consent tracking, user data management, admin management, avoidance of regulatory fines, and increased brand value and customer loyalty.

 ## For users: